SebastienFeser/SebastienFeser.github.io/index.md

 ![](Biomes.png)
 ## Perlin Noise
-To generate my biomes I've used Perlin Noise.
+To generate my biomes I've used Perlin Noise which helps the terrain to look more realistic that if I'm using normal noise.
+To generate the different terrain values, I've played with:
+* The octaves
+* The frequency
+* The height multiplier
 ### Linking Biomes together
-To link the biomes together I've lerped every blocks around the zone borders.
+To link the biomes together I've developed a